Skip to main content

 2. Seal all wood framing joints surrounding the chase with sealant.
 Lay a generous continuous bead of sealant along the top edge of the chase framing.

-Seal all wood framing joints surrounding the chase with sealant and lay a bead of sealant along top edge of chase framing.
+Seal all wood framing joints surrounding the chase with sealant and lay a bead of sealant on top edge of chase framing

 Figure 5.
 Seal all wood framing joints surrounding the chase with sealant and lay a bead of sealant on top edge of chase framing (Courtesy of BSC).